Generally, if two transition words have similar meanings, they can’t both be right.

 But remember that parts of speech matter.

 “However” is an adverb, specifically, a conjunctive adverb.
 It cannot join two independent clauses with a comma alone.
-A period or semicolon is required for two independent clauses.
-Sometimes a colon will work: This sentence one example.

 Correct: I was tired; however, I finished the race.